jeremycochoy/resume/resume.md

     Knot theory.

 2009
-:   *In charge of the Assembly ssubjet at EPITECH*
+:   *In charge of the Assembly subjet at EPITECH*

     I was in charge of the subject *Assembly* for the second year students at the School EPITECH.